 1. The UE requests the network to select an MPTCP proxy on the user plane;

-2. The MPTCP proxy address is transported back to the UE;
+2. The MPTCP proxy information is transported back to the UE; this includes the proxy entries;

-3. The child PDU sessions do not share a common IP address but they are allocated separate IP addresses.
+3. The child PDU sessions do not share a common IP address and/or IPv6 prefix, but they are allocated separate IP addresses and/or IPv6 prefixes.